Contour and Blush Palette: Ultimate Guide to Radiance

 With a fluffy blush brush, pick up your chosen blush shade.

 • Apples of Cheeks: Smile to locate the apples of your cheeks.
 Apply blush directly to this area, then gently sweep the product upwards and outwards towards your temples, just above your contour line.
-This lifts the face and provides a beautiful, natural flush.
-Remember to blend seamlessly with your bronzer/contour.
+This lifts the face and provides a beautiful, natural flush. to blend seamlessly with your bronzer/contour.

 4. Illuminating with Highlighter